exasol/public-knowledgebase/Database-Features/Error-ODBC-Driver.md

 ## Solution

 In Exasol ODBC Drivers prior to 24.0.0, ODBC and CLI were a single file.
-But now they are splitt to two different files.
+But now they are split to two different files.
 Exasol ODBC is dependent on Exasol CLI (located in lib/libexacli.so in the Exasol ODBC Package).
 It is mandatory that both files should be at same place even for the symlink.
 To confirm this the issue, you can run

 ```text
 $> ldd exasol_odbc_driver